Sustainable products and packaging

 If you’re a business providing goods, then our sustainable products and packaging checklist is the guide for you.

 To provide truly sustainable products, a business needs to address the unsustainability of both the products supplied, and the packaging used to transport that product.

-In this Green Business Bureau checklist, we give you 20 tips to guide you in the creation of both sustainable products and packaging.
+In this Green Business Bureau checklist, we give you 20 tips to guide you in the creation of both sustainable products and sustainable packaging.
 But first, it’s important you understand the issues, and why product and packaging sustainability is important.

 The problem of unsustainable packaging

 As populations increase, societies are producing more and more waste, and we’re running out of space to put this waste.
 This is termed the waste crisis, a crisis that causes significant environmental damage.
 And one of the largest and most damaging culprits of our waste crisis is plastic, as we explain.